Minecraft: Other versions

-Minecraft Education

 An educational version of Minecraft, designed for use in schools, launched on 1 November 2016.
 It is available on Android, ChromeOS, iPadOS, iOS, MacOS, and Windows.
 On 20 August 2018, Mojang announced that it would bring Education Edition to iPadOS in Autumn 2018.
 It was released to the App Store on 6 September 2018.
 On 27 March 2019, it was announced that it would be operated by JD.com in China.
 On 26 June 2020, a public beta for the Education Edition was made available to Google Play Store compatible Chromebooks.
 The full game was released to the Google Play Store for Chromebooks on 7 August 2020.

-China Edition

 On 20 May 2016, China Edition (also known as My World) was announced as a localized edition for China, where it was released under a licensing agreement between NetEase and Mojang.
 The PC edition was released for public testing on 8 August 2017.
 The iOS version was released on 15 September 2017, and the Android version was released on 12 October 2017.
 The PC edition is based on the original Java Edition, while the iOS and Android mobile versions are based on the Bedrock Edition.
 The edition is free-to-play and had over 700 million registered accounts by September 2023.

-Minecraft for Windows

-This version of Bedrock Edition is exclusive to Microsoft's Windows 10 and Windows 11 operating systems.
+Minecraft for Windows, a version of Bedrock Edition, is exclusive to Microsoft's Windows 10 and Windows 11 operating systems.
 The beta release for Windows 10 launched on the Windows Store on 29 July 2015.
 After nearly a year and a half in beta, Microsoft fully released the version on 19 December 2016.
 Called the "Ender Update", this release implemented new features to this version of Minecraft like world templates and add-on packs.
 On 7 June 2022, the Java and Bedrock Editions of Minecraft were merged into a single bundle for purchase on Windows; those who owned one version would automatically gain access to the other version.
 Both game versions would otherwise remain separate.